ldtteam/minecolonies/ABOUT.md

-# What is MineColonies?
-Here, we would like to give you an overview of what our mod is.

-### Creativity
+# About MineColonies
-MineColonies is a town building mod that allows you create your own thriving Colony within Minecraft.
-It tends to depict a real-life scenario by providing you with different tools in your chest to aid your gaming experience.
-Featuring many NPC workers such as Builders, Crafters, Farmers, Guards, Enchanters and Alchemists, MineColonies provides the ability to create a rich and unique Colony.
+MineColonies is an interactive Town building mod that allows you to create your own thriving Town within Minecraft.
+It depicts real-life scenarios by providing you with different options for you to craft in your chest, to build your own Town  and enhance your gaming experience.
+Featuring many NPC workers such as: Builders, Crafters, Farmers, Fishermen, Guards, Barracks, Miners, Smeltery, Baker, Cook/Restuarant, Deliveryman, Animal Herders and many more in development.
+As well as a specialized buildings such as: Warehouse, Citizen Huts and a Townhall.
+MineColonies gives a player the ability to create a colony rich and unique as every player.

 ### Governance
-In MineColonies, you take control of what goes on in your Colony.
-Have an adequate number of villagers who will live in the town with you.
-Create a division of labour, hire workers to help in developing the Colony while you maturely act as a Supervisor.
+You have full control of how to build your Town.
+You determine how many workers you want or need, what type of workers, where they will live, hire or fire as you see fit.
+Creating a Town at your own pace your own pace.
+It is your Town to design and develop, you are the designer, administrator and boss always.

 ### Security and Replenishment
-The growth and safety of the colony solely depends on your governmental skills.
-Barbarians attack the colony on few nights.
-Hire guards, assign them weapons and armour to aid in protecting the Colony.
-As a Colony owner, you cannot let your villagers go hungry.
-You can always get food from your chest to feed the hungry villagers.
+Your Town deserves the best security you can have.
+Strategically add Guard Towers or Tower Barracks to protect your Town from the night mobs and barbarians that will attack in random nights.
+Give them the best weapons and armour your Town has to offer.
+They need to be fed well to work and protect it better.
+Keep a busy farmer to supply the baker and the cook at the restaurant, so no one goes hungry.

 ### Have fun, Play with Friends
-Taking a dive into our multiplayer system is a good way to learn more about Colony building and management.
-A robust permission system in multi-player allows you to collaborate in a single Colony with your friends, or have individual colonies all competing to be the best!
+MineColonies is a very powerful multi-player system and an awesome tool to learn more about Town designing, building and especially management.
+The permission system allows for collaborative team play in multi-player where you can assign different roles in a Town such as; Officer, Friend Neutral or even Hostile!
+Also have individual competing Colonies at the same time, all with a strong protection system for several management and Anti-Griefing.
+Fun for all!
 ___
 ##### MineColonies is a free and open source mod developed by LDT (Let's Dev Together), a non-profit community.
-The source code is on [GitHub.](https://github.com/ldtteam/minecolonies) Contribute to our Project.
-Found any bugs?
+The source code is on [GitHub.](https://github.com/ldtteam/minecolonies) Our developers are a hardworking well integrated coding team, continuously working to add more content to our mod and make the MineColonies experience even greater!
+Contribute to our Project.
+Found any bug?
 Report an [issue](https://github.com/ldtteam/minecolonies/issues/new) so as to help us ensure you have the best gaming experience.
 For more information and enquiries, contact us on [Discord.](https://discord.gg/YEas2Yv)
 ___
-Our developer team is continuously working to add more content to our mod and make the MineColonies experience even greater!

 ## Our Team